dice-group/contrastive_explanations/README.md

-# Rcontrastive_explanations with Pellet Reasoner
+# Contrastive explanations with Pellet Reasoner
 ## Overview
 This program uses contrastive reasoning with OWL ontologies.
 Its aim is to explain why an individual belongs to a class and another does not.
 The goal is achieved by identifying missing axioms needed for the latter individual to satisfy the same query.
 The process leverages the Pellet reasoner for ontology reasoning and explanation generation.